 But when a reptile is sick, such as is not eating well, is losing weight, or is not defecating normally, there may be too many of these normal parasites for your reptile's system.
 When the worms and your reptile seem to have a peaceful relationship, then there is no need for alarm.

-if your reptile is found to have intestinal parasites and it starts acting sick or having problems, then you will need to get your pet's condition under control and eliminate the parasites.
+If your reptile is found to have intestinal parasites and it starts acting sick or having problems, then you will need to get your pet's condition under control and eliminate the parasites.

 How Do I Know If My Reptile Has Worms?

 You may see worms passing in your reptile's stool but, more often than not, you will not see any kind of worm.
 Many intestinal parasites that people commonly refer to as "worms" aren't worms at all.
-Amoebas, protozoan, flagellates, and other kinds of microscopic parasites are more commonly seen under a microscope than actual worms.
+Amoebas, protozoa, flagellates, and other kinds of microscopic parasites are more commonly seen under a microscope than actual worms.

 The only way to know for sure what kind of parasites your reptile has is to look at a sample of their stool under a microscope.
 Your exotics vet will perform a fecal stain, direct smear, or fecal flotation (or all three) to find out if your pet has a parasite problem.
 If these tests come back positive, then the vet may prescribe appropriate dewormers or other medications to alleviate the infestation.

 Even if you think your pet is fine, at least once a year you should take your reptile to the vet to have it looked at, this should include a fecal check.

 Types of Intestinal Parasites

 There is a long list of possible kinds of parasite your reptile can have or be infected with.
 Some cause a problem (in larger quantities) while others can be completely normal for your pet to have (in smaller quantities).
 Your reptile should only be treated for the parasites if it exhibits health distress or if the parasite it gets is outside of the ordinary.